Polices and Regulations: The State of Play

 “Things are so bad, we need an all-of-the-above approach,” says PEN America’s Viktorya Vilk.
 “It can’t just be federal funds; we’re pushing governors to include financial support for local media in their pandemic plans.”

 Vilk is not alone.
 The Colorado Media Project, a community foundation-funded effort, wants Colorado to support public-private partnerships that will give grants to local news outlets.
-Both Vilk and the Colorado Media Project look to New Jersey’s Civic Information Forum as a model of state engagement.345
+Both Vilk and the Colorado Media Project look to New Jersey’s Civic Information Consortium as a model of state engagement.345

 The forum was the brainchild of Free Press’ Mike Rispoli.
 But, as Rispoli can tell you, getting state aid is difficult in the best of times.
 He worked for years to persuade New Jersey to fund local journalism, then watched as his ambitious initiative was whittled down to 2 percent of its original size.
-After years on the drawing board, the Civic Information Forum finally got its start earlier this year.
+After years on the drawing board, the Civic Information Consortium finally got its start earlier this year.
 Then its funding was frozen when New Jersey’s revenues fell victim to the pandemic.346 But despite all the setbacks, Rispoli succeeded in persuading lawmakers to create the forum, and his experience is instructive.

 “New Jersey is a news desert,” Rispoli says, explaining how he became a community activist for local news.
 The state was once reliant on community papers, but then Gannett went on a shopping spree in 2016, purchasing many smaller chains, including the News Jersey Media Group, which owned The Record and three dozen smaller papers in New Jersey.
 People were hungry for good information, but they asked, “Why should I pay for this paper when Gannett stopped covering my community?”